Anjaly-Gigi/ServerAPI-DB/README.md

   handle responses and added a button in `home.html` that uses JavaScript to call the API and display user data after login.

-* Ran the Flask app on localhost and tested the full login flow and data retrieval functionality.
+* Run the Flask app on localhost and tested the full login flow and data retrieval functionality.